ISRAEL: Politics threaten unique natural expanse

 -- Batsheva Sobelman in Jerusalem

 P.S.
-Get news from the Middle East in your mailbox every day.
-The Los Angeles Times distributes a free daily newsletter with the latest headlines from the Middle East, as well as the conflicts in Iraq and Afghanistan.
+The Los Angeles Times issues a free daily newsletter with the latest headlines from the Middle East, as well as the conflicts in Iraq and Afghanistan.
 You can subscribe by logging in at the website here, clicking on the box for "L.A.
-Times updates" and then clicking on the "World: Mideast" box.
+Times updates," and then clicking on the "World: Mideast" box.